-The select fill should be placed and compacted as recommended under select fill, Construction Guidelines Section of this report.
+The select fill should be placed and compacted as recommended under "Select Fill" in the "Construction Guidelines" section of this report.
 The compacted select fill should extend a minimum of 3-ft outside the edges of the pavement.
 Each lift should be tested and approved by InTEC before placement of the subsequent lift.